ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/11-message-passing.md

 Consider the real-world analogue of a letter sent via the postal service.
 Such a message consists of: an address the message needs to be sent to, a return address, the message itself (the letter), and any data that needs to accompany the letter (the enclosures).
 A specific letter might be a wedding invitation.
 The message includes the details of the wedding (the host, the location, the time), an enclosure might be a refrigerator magnet with these details duplicated.
 The recipient should (per custom) send a response to the host addressed to the return address letting them know if they will be attending.

-In an object-oriented language, message passing primarily take the form of methods.
+In an object-oriented language, message passing primarily takes the form of methods.
 Let's revisit our example `Vector3` class:

 ```csharp
 public class Vector3 {